thednp/fetch-library-data/llm/zod.md

 ### [`.catchall()`](?id=catchall)

-To defina a _catchall schema_ that will be used to validate any unrecognized keys:
+To define a _catchall schema_ that will be used to validate any unrecognized keys:

     const DogWithStrings = z.object({
       name: z.string(),